paolomonella/romualdus/README.md

 - `replace.py`: produce the alphabetic representation of sequences of graphemes (for MS transcriptions at the graphematic layer)
 - `visualization.py`: trigger for modules producing a HTML visualization of MS transcriptions at the graphematic layer

-### Pre-processing of transcription/OCR files before JuxtaCommons.org collation
+Pre-processing of transcription/OCR files before JuxtaCommons.org collation:

 - `bonetti_and_o_splitter.py`: split transcription/OCR files of the second part of the work (see XML file description above)
 - `entitize.py`: replace long tags with XML entities